garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/eXtreme Gradient Boost (XGBoost).md

 - Has been part of many recent winners of Kaggle competitions

 As base [[classifier(s)]], [[eXtreme Gradient Boost (XGBoost)]] uses regularized [[Regression]] trees
-- they don't predict class but predi
+- they don't predict class but predict some numeric value at the end